isovector/draconian-results/pho.md

 -   [Review communicable disease prevention guidance from WorkSafeBC]

-### Exercise
+### Exercise and fitness

+**Adult** indoor individual and group fitness or exercise activities are not permitted.
+For example:

+-   Working out at the gym
+-   Participating in low or high intensity group exercise or fitness classes
+-   Participating in dance classes at a dance studio

-#### Gyms and fitness centres
+The following exercise and fitness activities can continue:

-Adult gyms, fitness centres and dance studios are closed.
+-   Programs specifically for children and youth
+-   Activities that take place in [swimming pools]
+-   Training for [high performance athletes]

+#### Swimming pools

+Swimming pools can operate at 50% capacity.
+Public swimming pools must scan [proof of vaccination QR codes for entry].
+Pools at hotels and apartments are exempt.

+Activities that take place in swimming pools are allowed.
+For example, aquafit, lane swim and group classes.

 ### Sports

-#### Adult and youth outdoor and indoor group and team sports

-All sports tournaments and related travel are not allowed.
+Sport tournaments are not allowed.
+Tournaments are single or multi-day events where 3 or more teams compete against each other outside of regular league play.
+This restriction does not include:

+-   A gathering where team members compete individually against each other
+-   A gathering where the result will decide if a team will advance to play in a national or international competition

+Other sport activities that normally take place in a sport environment can continue, including:

+-   Participating in an adult indoor sport or recreation program as long as it does not exceed 50% of the occupancy of the space
+-   Participating or competing in individual sports like skiing, swimming or skating
+-   Competing in regular league play for individual or team sport

+Other requirements for sport include:

+-   [Masks are required indoors] when not participating in a sport
+-   [Proof of vaccination is
+    required] for
+    spectators and adult participants at indoor sporting events
-Non-employee supervisors, coaches and assistants of indoor sports and group activities for people 21 years or younger must be fully vaccinated.
+-   Non-employee supervisors, coaches and assistants of indoor sports and group activities for people 21 years or younger must be fully vaccinated

+#### Travel for sport

+Travel to other provinces or countries is not recommended.

+#### High performance athletes

+High performance athletes who have a Canadian Sport Institute Pacific designation are exempt.
+They can train, travel or compete in accordance with their sport association\'s COIVID-19 safety protocols.

 ------------------------------------------------------------------------

 PHO order on restaurants, pubs and bars
 ------------------------------------------------------------

-This content is a summary of the verbal PHO order on food and liquor service premises.
+This content is a summary of the [PHO order --- Food and Liquor Serving Premises (PDF,
+481KB)]
+document.
 It is not legal advice and does not provide an interpretation of the law.
 In the event of any conflict or difference between this webpage and the order, the order is correct and legal and must be followed.

 Businesses will transition from a COVID-19 Safety Plan to a communicable disease plan.

 ### Restaurants, cafes, pubs, bars and nightclubs

-Bars, nightclubs and lounges are closed.
+Places that do not offer full meal service must close.
+This includes places like bars, nightclubs and lounges that do not serve meals.

 Indoor and outdoor dining is allowed with physical distancing requirements and other rules, including:

 -   A maximum of 6 people at a table
--   Physical distancing or barriers between tables
+-   There needs to be 2 metres or physical barriers between tables
--   Customers must remain seated and cannot move between or visit other tables
+-   Customers must stay seated and cannot move between or visit other tables
 -   No dancing
 -   Normal liquor service hours